Start Learning French With Confidence

 Lots of students actually enjoy the learning challenge.
 I’ve seen many people spend hours on drilling French verb tenses they didn’t even understand!
 Or take real pleasure at doing “find and replace the direct object” kind of exercises.

 However, as a beginner, you need to stay focused on your priorities.
 Don’t get lost in the intellectual challenge.
 Drill on the present tense only, drill on “être” and “avoir”, adjective agreement, questions, pronunciation…

-It may not be super intellectually stimulating, but it’s what you need to master at this stage of your French studies.
+It may not be extremely intellectually stimulating, but it’s what you need to master at this stage of your French studies.